FluffyMaguro/SC2_Coop_Overlay/README.md

 * **For debugging - how old replays it looks for in seconds.**

    REPLAYTIME = 60

+* **For debugging - changes used port.
+The port also needs to be changed in the html layout. **

+   PORT = 7305

 * **For debugging - enables logging.**